Analysis of Unitarity in Conformal Quantum Gravity: Abstract

 \section{Abstract}

-We perform a quantization of Weyl's conformal gravity by means of the covariant operator formalism and investigate the unitarity of the resulting quantum theory.
-After reducing the originally fourth order theory to second order in time derivatives via the introduction of an additional tensor field, we identify the full Fock space of quantum states using the BRST construction.
-Using the Kugo-Ojima quartet mechanism, we identify the physical subspace of these states and find that the subspace containing the transverse spin-2 states comes equipped with an indefinite inner product metric and a one-particle Hamiltonian that possesses only a single eigenstate.
-We analyze this spin-2 subspace in detail and encounter a violation of energy conservation in scattering processes that arises from the presence of dipole wave functions when the S-matrix is constructed using the standard LSZ reduction formula.
-Finally, we speculate on a simple modification to the S-matrix that, if shown to be consistent, restores energy conservation and renders the quantum theory unitary (up to potential anomalies).
+We perform a canonical quantization of Weyl's conformal gravity by means of the covariant operator formalism and investigate the unitarity of the resulting quantum theory.
+After reducing the originally fourth order theory to second order in time derivatives via the introduction of an auxiliary tensor field, we identify the full Fock space of quantum states under a BRST construction that includes Faddeev-Popov ghost fields corresponding to Weyl transformations.
+Using the Kugo-Ojima quartet mechanism, we identify the physical subspace of quantum states and find that the subspace containing the transverse spin-2 states comes equipped with an indefinite inner product metric and a one-particle Hamiltonian that possesses only a single eigenstate.
+We construct the LSZ reduction formula for the S-matrix in this spin-2 subspace and find that unitarity is violated in scattering events.
+The explicit way in which this violation occurs represents a new view on the ghost-problem in quadratic theories of quantum gravity.